Brooks Levitate 3 review

 Compared to the Hoka Clifton 6 I was previously training in, the Levitate 3 felt two to three times heavier.

-Taking a closer look, you’ll find a few key features making Brooks’ third edition unique that I will be reviewing below.
-In my testing below, I looked to find out what the key features of the Levitate 3 are and how this fits into your next shoe rotation.
+Taking a closer look, you’ll find a few key features making this Brooks’ third edition unique that I will be reviewing below.
+In my testing, I looked to find out what the key features of the Levitate 3 are and how this fits into your next shoe rotation.

 The integrated collar system is better than running shoe predecessors who began adding knit collars around the heels.
-Brooks keeps the heel area comfortable with theirs with the shoes smooth collar design.
+Brooks keeps the heel area comfortable with its smooth collar design.

 At first, I had assumed with the Levitate 3’s appearance that Brooks might be following trends in the market where shoes now cross over into several categories.
 Your go-to running trainers may be made to take on daily commutes, gym workouts, distance training, and race days.